-Dr. Elliott offers treatment for your bleeding gums at her Bel Air, MD dentist office.
+Dr. Comeau offers treatment for your bleeding gums at her Bel Air, MD dentist office.
 There are a number of treatment options for bleeding gums depending on your condition:

-Oral surgery – In advanced cases of gum disease, or periodontitis, Dr. Elliott may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.
+Oral surgery – In advanced cases of gum disease, or periodontitis, Dr. Comeau may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.

 How to Avoid Bleeding Gums